Clitoral hood piercing

-A clitoral hood piercing is a genital piercing through the clitoral hood surrounding the clitoris.
-There are two main types of hood piercing: the vertical clitoral hood piercing and the horizontal clitoral hood piercing.
-As the name indicates, the difference is in the direction the piercing is oriented in the skin above the clitoris.
-Neither of these piercings penetrates the clitoris itself.
+A clitoral hood piercing is a female genital piercing through the clitoral hood surrounding the clitoris.
+In addition to being an adornment, a clitoral hood piercing can enhance sexual pleasure during masturbation, foreplay and intercourse.
+In an empirical study at the University of South Alabama, the authors reported a positive relationship between vertical clitoral hood piercings and desire, frequency of intercourse, and sexual arousal.
+There are two main types of clitoral hood piercing: the vertical clitoral hood (VCH) piercing and the horizontal clitoral hood (HCH) piercing.
+As the names indicate, the difference is in the direction the piercing is oriented in the skin above the clitoris.
+Neither of these piercings penetrates the clitoris itself, although in common parlance they are sometimes called "clit" piercings.
+The deep hood piercing is a variation of the clitoral hood piercing that passes deeper through the clitoral hood.